Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: A new class of priors: Dirichlet process mixtures of block priors

-On the other hand, if we fix the model to $\bfgamma = (1, 1, \ldots, 1)$, either $\bfX$ is orthonormal or we take $\bfSigma = \bfI$, and $\tau^2$ is given a hyperprior, the DP mixture of block $g$ priors corresponds to the Horseshoe Pit mixture prior of \cite{denti2021horseshoe}.
-As a consequence, it also includes a number of traditional continuous shrinkage priors.
-For example, when the mixing density, $f(g)$ is exponential, we recover the Bayesian LASSO \citep{park2008bayesian,hans2009bayesian}.
-Similarly, when the mixing density is half-Cauchy, then we recover the Horseshoe prior \citep{carvalho2010horseshoe}.
-A more extensive but non-exhaustive list of examples includes the Student $t$-prior \citep{tipping2001sparse}, Normal-Exponential-Gamma prior \citep{griffin2005alternative}, Normal-Gamma prior \citep{brown2010inference}, the Dirichlet-Laplace prior \citep{bhattacharya2015dirichlet}, global-local shrinkage priors \citep{polson2012local}, Horseshoe$+$ prior, \citep{bhadra2017horseshoe+}, Beta-prime prior \citep{bai2018beta}, and tail-adaptive shrinkage prior \citep{lee2020continuous}.
-Also under the full model, and under the block orthogonality and known group structure assumptions, the DP mixture of block $g$ priors includes the Group Inverse Gamma Gamma shrinkage prior of \cite{boss2023group} as a special case.
+On the other hand, if we fix the model to $\bfgamma = (1, 1, \ldots, 1)$, either $\bfX$ is orthonormal or we take $\bfSigma = \bfI$, and $\tau^2$ is given a hyperprior, the DP mixture of block $g$ priors corresponds to the Horseshoe Pit mixture prior of \cite{denti2021horseshoe}. {As a consequence, it also includes a number of traditional continuous shrinkage priors such as those in \cite{park2008bayesian}, \cite{brown2010inference}, \cite{carvalho2010horseshoe}, \cite{leng2014bayesian}, \cite{bhattacharya2015dirichlet} and \cite{bai2018beta}.
+Also, under the full model and block orthogonality and a known group structure, our framework also includes the Group Inverse Gamma Gamma shrinkage prior of \cite{boss2023group}.}

-The discussion above highlights that DP mixtures of block $g$ priors provide a unified framework for thinking about model selection and continuous shrinkage priors, providing a mechanism to address some of the shortcomings of both types of approaches.
-Traditionally, frameworks based on continuous shrinkage priors have recognized that differential shrinkage might be needed to attain optimal performance, but until recently (e.g., \citealp{boss2023group}) they have tended to downplay the need to account for co-linearity among covariates.
-On the other hand, the literature on priors for model selection has, from the very beginning, acknowledged the need to account for colinearity, but has been slower to recognize the need for differential shrinkage, perhaps because of the computational challenges involved.
-Dirichlet process mixtures of block $g$ priors incorporate the best of both worlds, allowing for differential shrinkage among variables in a given model as well as for full model uncertainty quantification.